Gestures Exhibit - NOW Magazine

 Established as the news, lifestyle, and entertainment weekly in Vancouver for 50 years, the Georgia Straight is an integral part of the active urban West Coast lifestyle with over 1.081 million readers per week.

-With work so breathtaking, words aren’t necessary to describe the beauty of Gestures.
+Group exhibition.
 Experience the feelings of these eight local artists yourself.
 This exhibit is sure to leave a mark.
+Jan 5-Feb 26, 2021. http://twistgallery.ca

 Comments are Closed.